Date and Switch: Production

 Alan Yang started writing the script in 2009, originally titled Gay Dude.
 The film was reported to be part of Lionsgate's ten "microbudget" projects, all produced for under $2 million.
 The budget expanded to $6 million to include marketing cost.
 Principal photography began in Maple Ridge, British Columbia, in August 2011.

 Release

-Date and Switch was released in eleven theatrical markets on February 14, 2014 in the United States, as well as video on demand.
-The film opened on March 6, 2014 in six theaters in Singapore and grossed $28,222.
+Date and Switch was released in eleven theatrical markets on February 14, 2014, in the United States as well as video on demand.
+The film opened on March 6, 2014, in six theaters in Singapore and grossed $28,222.

-The film was released to DVD and Blu-ray on April 15, 2014, and made approximately $77,667 in sales.
+It was released to DVD and Blu-ray on April 15, 2014, and made approximately $77,667 in sales.

 Critical reception

-Review aggregator Rotten Tomatoes reports that 30% of 10 critics have given the film a positive review, with an average rating of 4.5 out of 10.
-Metacritic gives the film a weighted average rating of 56 out of 100, based on 8 reviews, indicating "mixed or average reviews".
 Jeannette Catsoulis of The New York Times wrote that the film "balances formula with winning performances, genuine humor, and a generosity of spirit that this genre often lacks".
 She also singled out actress Dakota Johnson, for her "standout" performance.